Summertime fridge maintenance

 There’s only one thing worse than losing your A/C during the summer and that’s having your refrigerator conk out.
 Summertime might be a more relaxed time than the rest of the year, but it’s certainly harder on your refrigerator.
 So it’s no surprise to learn that summer is when most refrigerator repair calls are made.
 Why?
 Higher temperatures and increased humidity mean your fridge has to work twice as hard to keep your ice tea cold and clear the extra moisture that accumulates inside.

-Most refrigerators will last about sixteen years.
-It’s possible, though, if it’s maintained properly, that your fridge can last significantly longer.
+Most refrigerators will last between 14 and 17 years.
+It’s possible, though, if it’s maintained properly, that your fridge can last longer.
 Believe it or not, maintaining your refrigerator is fairly easy for do-it-yourselfers.
 Having a home warranty is helpful, too, in case the worst occurs.
 The warranty helps keep your summer stress-free because it can cover part, or all, of the costs needed to repair or replace a broken fridge.
-It’s still a good idea, though, to make the following fridge-friendly tasks part of your overall home maintenance routine.
+It’s still a good idea to make the following fridge-friendly tasks part of your overall home maintenance routine.

 Change the water filter.
 If your refrigerator has an ice maker or a water dispenser then it probably also has a water filter.
 This actually needs to be changed regularly.
 It’s a good idea to replace your filter every six months.
 Or check the owner’s manual to see what they recommend.
 Wondering why this is so important?
 Well, consider that water pulled through a dirty filter is often dirtier than before it was filtered.
 Ick!